apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getNumberPattern.md

 globalization.getNumberPattern
 ===========

-Returns a pattern string for formatting and parsing numbers according to the client's user preferences.
+Returns a pattern string to format and parse numbers according to the client's user preferences.

     navigator.globalization.getNumberPattern(successCallback, errorCallback, options);